 Backgrounding is a beef production system that involves maximal use of pasture and forages from the time calves are weaned until they are placed in a feedlot.
-An optimal backgrounding plan will induce up to 800 pounds of weight gain in your beef calves.

 On average, about 2.2 years elapse between breeding and the age at which heifer calves may be slaughtered.
 Producers may retain these calves for herd expansion or sell them, along with steers, to feedlot operators.
 The beef cow-calf business is well adapted to small-scale and part-time farmers who have land suitable for pasture and hay production.